hassio-addons/addon-mqtt/README.md

 ---
 The following options are for the option group: `web`.
-These settings only apply to the Hivemq MQTT web client.
+These settings only apply to the mosquitto broker.

 #### Option `broker`: `enable`